What Are Corporate Bonds And Why You Should Invest In It?

 Provides a Fixed Income StreamThis asset class allows investors to earn regular income through interest payments.

-Helps in Capital PreservationA strong corporate credit profile ensures investment value is preserved, i.e. Issuer will repay the principal value of the loan as per the agreed schedule.
+Helps in Capital PreservationA strong corporate credit profile ensures investment value is preserved, i.e., the issuer will repay the principal value of the loan as per the agreed schedule.

 High return/Low riskHigh return relative to risk associated with the underlying security (real estate project, auto, capital goods, gold, etc.)